javierganan99/resize-dataset/README.md

 ## ⚠️ Disclaimer

-This repository is under continous development.
+This repository is under continuous development.

 ## 📋 Features